-As the culminating experience of their education, students in the department are required to complete either a thesis or a capstone.
+As the integrated learning experience of their education, students in the department are required to complete either a thesis or a capstone.
 Both types of projects are designed to be original contributions to the knowledge base or application of biostatistics.
-Students write theses under the supervision of a thesis chair who must be a BIOS faculty member and at least one other committee member.
+Students write theses under the supervision of a thesis advisor who must be a BIOS faculty member and reader.
 In the capstone, students are asked to apply and integrate the skills and competencies gained during their training to a select topic.
 Capstone projects are completed under the supervision of a BIOS faculty advisor and an instructor in a semester-long course.